gregpuzzles1/Photomosaic/README.md

 If you want to make the effort to make it a viewable webpage:

-Copy the entire contents of the HTML into a file named index.html.
+Copy the entire contents of the HTML into a file named index.html (HTML may need to be refactored).

 Save it anywhere on your computer.